 Why So Many People Need a Bicycle Accident Lawyer in Falls Church

-Most bicycle accidents have one or more of the following:
+Most bicycle accidents are caused by one or more of the following reasons:

-- Drunk driving.
 Many drivers and bicyclists hit the roads after drinking.
-They do not realize that the alcohol slows down their reactions and impairs them.
+They do not realize that alcohol slows down their reactions and impairs them.
 As a result, they fail to notice road obstacles or they cannot avoid them in time.
 The sad part is that others get hurt as well in the accidents they cause.

-- Distracted driving.
-Some drivers and bicyclists pay more attention to their mobile phones than to the traffic.
+Some drivers and bicyclists pay more attention to their mobile phones than to traffic.
 They fail to notice dangers, and they cause or cannot avoid accidents.

-- Speeding.
 You would think only drivers speed.
 They do, and their speed often makes it impossible to avoid accidents.
 Unfortunately, bicyclists speed as well, and the newer bike models can reach impressive speeds.
-The higher the speed, the more difficult avoiding road obstacles and accidents becomes.
+The higher the speed the more difficult avoiding road obstacles and accidents become.

-There are many other reasons why Falls Church, VA residents end up needing a bike accident attorney.
+There are many other reasons why Falls Church, VA residents end up needing a personal injury attorney.
 These reasons matter when it comes to establishing fault for the accident.
 Under Virginia laws, accident victims have the right to seek compensation for their losses.

 In order to obtain it, they have to file a claim with the insurer of the party at fault.
 Virginia laws accept the possibility for all the parties involved in an accident to share fault.
 However, those who share fault for their accident lose their right to compensation.